-Parents are expected to notify the school that day of an absence regarding illness or personal and family problems that may have an effect on attendance.
+Parents are expected to notify the school the morning of an absence regarding illness or personal and family problems that may influence attendance.
 Every effort should be made to schedule routine appointments after school hours.
 Family vacations should be planned during holidays outlined on the school calendar.
 Parents should discuss the importance of good attendance with their students to avoid loss of credit due to the attendance policy.